-Securing your YouTube account helps prevent your account from being hacked, hijacked, or compromised.
+Securing your YouTube account helps prevent your account or channel from being hacked, hijacked, or compromised.

-Note: If you think your account has been hacked, follow these steps to secure it.
+Note: If you think your account has been hacked, learn how to secure it.

 Create a strong password & keep it safe